jakinluk/alice-agi/README.md

 ## Concept

-The idea of Alice AGI aims for simplicity - creating a system that executes tasks based on natural language commands.
+The idea of My AGI aims for simplicity - creating a system that executes tasks based on natural language commands.
 While not omnipotent, it leverages existing apps, services, and devices the user regularly interacts with.
 The system performs actions by combining available capabilities with its long-term memory of user preferences and patterns.

 Currently, it supports these tools and actions: